KiLLeRRaT/.dotfiles/readme.md

 # .dotfiles

+> [!WARNING]
+> This repo is now archived.
+Please see the new .dotfiles repo at: https://forgejo.gouws.org/albert/.dotfiles.

 This is my .dotfiles.
 It's as multi platform as I could make it, up to a point.
 You will find dotfiles for Linux, MacOS, and Windows in here.